HanjoPurebuddha/custom-rating-system/README.md

-`yarn` to install Tailwind and other javasscript dependencies
+`yarn` to install Tailwind and other javascript dependencies

 `npm install -g yarn`